Henry T. Sampson: Career

-As the director of Aerospace Corporation, he worked extensively in the evaluation of various power sources for creating high-power satellite programs including nuclear, photovoltaic, and magentohydronamic.
+As the director of Aerospace Corporation, he worked extensively in the evaluation of various power sources for creating high-power satellite programs including nuclear, photovoltaic, and magnetohydrodynamic.
 He developed a simulation program performance metric for hybrid automobiles and city buses.
 The Air Force needed technical support from Sampson and his group to launch 13 low Earth-orbit satellites.
 Sampson was part of the launch readiness review team for Milstar in its first launch, which serves to provide secure communications worldwide for the U.S. military during wartime.

 Patents

 His patents included a binder system for propellants and explosives and a case bonding system for cast composite propellants.
 Both inventions are related to solid rocket motors.

 On July 6, 1963, he was awarded a patent, with George H. Miley, for a variation of the gamma-electrical cell, a device that produces a high voltage from radiation sources, primarily gamma radiation, with proposed goals of generating auxiliary power from the shielding of a nuclear reactor.
 Additionally, the patent cites the cell's function as a detector with self-power and construction cost advantages over previous detectors.